 For MSc Psychological Science 2:1 honours degree in a science subject.

 Main Assessment In: December

 The aims of this course are to provide a broad-based understanding of classic and contemporary psychological theory and research in the Social Psychology which will cover key research in social thinking, influence, and inter-group behaviour.

 Intended Learning Outcomes of Course

 By the end of this course students will be able to:

-■ Critically understand and have awareness of current issues in key social psychological research, including; appreciation of contemporary cross-cultural research; the role of minorities in social influence; the definition and categorisation of groups and group behaviour; critical appreciation of leadership; social influence and inter-group behaviour.
+■ Critical awareness of current debate in key social psychological research, including contemporary cross-cultural research; social influence; minorities in social influence; groups and group behaviour; leadership; and inter-group relations. ·

-■ Critically evaluate major models and theories within social psychology, including social identity theory, social comparison theory, self-perception theory.
+■ Critically understand major models and theories within social psychology, including social identity theory, social comparison theory, self-perception theory. ·

 Minimum Requirement for Award of Credits

 Students must submit at least 75% by weight of the components (including examinations) of the course's summative assessment.